Q. Can my long hours in front of the computer hurt my eyes?

-A. Usually the first thing to do if you are spending many hours in front of a computer screen is to get the following:
+A. Usually, if you are spending many hours in front of a computer screen, you should do the fallowing:

 • Adjust the lighting so that there is no glare on your computer screen